Search

 Introduction

 Diabetes is a worldwide health crisis that impacts millions of individuals across the globe.
 Effective management of this chronic condition relies heavily on regular monitoring of blood glucose levels.
 Traditional methods, such as finger-prick blood glucose meters, have been the gold standard for decades.
 However, the discomfort and inconvenience associated with these invasive techniques often lead to poor adherence, hindering optimal diabetes management.
-In recent years, the quest for non-invasive at-home testing methods has gained significant momentum, promising to revolutionize the way individuals with diabetes monitor their condition.
+In recent years, the quest for non-invasive at home diabetes test methods has gained significant momentum, promising to revolutionize the way individuals with diabetes monitor their condition.

 Continuous Glucose Monitoring (CGM) Systems: The Vanguard of Non-Invasive Testing